blue-jay/blue-jay.github.io.hugo/content/database-migration/index.md

 the code to remove the change or undo it.

 **Note**: The `jay migrate` commands requires the environment variable, JAYCONFIG, to point to the env.json file path.
+The **database** folder containing the **migration** folder must also be in the same folder.

 When you start using **Blueprint** you'll see two migration files already exist in the **database/migration** folder: